extremejhr/Smart_Testr/README.md

 2. New idea: WorkerJ - Our computer collegue/staff, AI tester.
 More general testing, project testing.
 Self-learning.
 Maybe more useful and innovational.
 3. Peace and Love!

+ 13.09.2018 version 0.0.0.2:

+1. New version development is starting!!!!!!!!yeah!!!!!!!
+2. To Finish input user interface;
+3. Increase code structure and efficiency.
+4. To my best I think :)